Trent Redden

-Trent Redden (born October 26, 1983) is an American basketball executive who is currently the general manager for the Los Angeles Clippers of the National Basketball Association (NBA).
+Trent Redden (born October 26, 1983) is an American basketball executive who is currently the interim president of basketball operations for the Los Angeles Clippers of the National Basketball Association (NBA).

 Early life and playing career

-Redden was born on October 26, 1983, in Sacramento, California, and attended Sheldon High School.
+Redden was born on October 26, 1983, in Portland, Oregon, and attended Sheldon High School.
 He played college basketball at SMU, appearing in three total career games during the 2003–04 season.
 Redden graduated in 2006.